 - Heading Fire: Set on the upwind side of a burn unit, a heading fire burns hot and intense.
 Once a backing fire has sufficiently burned a fuel-free zone 30 to 40 yards wide, a head fire can be started.
 Heading fires burn intense, because the wind is pushing the heat and flames through the grasses and leaves.
 This preheats the fuel and dries it quickly, allowing for quick ignition.
 Heading fires are desired when trying to kill unwanted tree saplings from a burn unit.
 A heading fire can also kill or damage large oak trees that might be beneficial to wildlife.
 So, be sure to clear fuel from around any trees which you wish to keep.

 - Strip Fire: A series of head fires ignited upwind of a backing fire.
 Strip fires are typically ignited 10 to 15 yards in front of the backing fire to help speed the burn up, but without setting the entire burn unit on fire with a head fire.
 This can be a great technique in smaller burn units or on windy days.

 - Flanking Fire: Set parallel to the wind.

 - Ring Fire: Set in a circular ring around the area and moves its way towards the center.

 - Fire Breaks: Fire breaks are essential for prescribed fire as they keep the fire contained so that it doesn’t spread or get out of control.
-A fire break can be a dirt road, tilled up ground exposing bare earth, a green food plot of field, a creek or a line where the leaves and fuel have been removed with a leaf blower so that bare soil is exposed.
+A fire break can be a dirt road, tilled up ground exposing bare earth, a green food plot or field, a creek, or a line where leaves have been removed with a leaf blower to expose bare soil.
 Fire breaks must be completed before a prescribed fire is ever ignited in a burn unit.

 Learn More From Moultrie Mobile